RinonT/github-jobs/README.md

 # Github Jobs

-Here we are, the last graded project of this semester.
+Creating a job search using an API, and using React to handle the frontend.

-Your challenge: Create a job search using an API, and use React to handle the frontend.
-Don’t look at the existing solution.
-Fulfill user stories below:
+Building a website that displays all of the possible jobs open for everyone by fetching data from the github jobs data.

 ![image](./assets/1.png)
 ![image](./assets/2.png)